serenelc/Hana-Work/README.md

 	-> Only 1 section title per section not 1 title per graph. (not v important)
 - Email confirmation pop up line 105 doesn't seem to appear

-After meeting with user, they want:
+After meeting with user, TO DO:
-- Two types of surveys.
-Ones where the user EN is not required and ones where they are. -> restructuring the database, adminCreate, index, userSurveyList.
-Change the hover icon top right.
-- Table with percentages
+- Restructure icon on top right
+- Redo process flow and manual
+- Logout button won't float right on userSurveyList page